 Monteverde.
 This was one of the richest meals we’ve had in Chicago.
 It was absolutely delicious.
 If you’re looking to walk out full and love pasta, go here.
 Make sure to make your reservation months in advance!

 Proxi.
 This new-ish restaurant really blew us away!
 Their entire menu is international fusion with with flavors inspired from all over the world.
 Nothing is too out there though!
 Every single thing we ordered was amazing but the tempura elotes and the blackberry kulfi were my favorites.
 I also heard this is a great spot for brunch!
 It’s on several best restaurant lists too!

 RPM Italian.
 I’ve been to this restaurant more times than any other restaurant in Chicago (excluding the restaurants in my office building).
 The ambiance is amazing, the food is always on point, and the portions are perfectly sized.
 It’s great for a business dinner, a girls night, or even just cocktails.

 Lou Malnati’s.
 For deep dish pizza, this is the best of the best.
 Lou’s has been on every food show in America I feel like.
 It’s that amazing.
 There are several locations in Chicago so go to whatever is closest!

 Piece Brewery and Pizzeria.
 This spot is fun for groups.
 We actually went to Piece several times before we moved here.
 It’s always a good time.

+We’ve also been do a few places that were flops.
+If you want to double check before making a reservation, send me a mess on Instagram and I’ll happily tell you if we’ve been!
 Do you have any favorite restaurants in Chicago?
 What are your favorite places to eat in Chicago?